germs-lab/SOPs/wafergen_SOPs/wafergen-general.md

 ## Preparation of your plate of samples and primers.

 ### Preparation of Sample DNA Plate
+* Normalize your DNA

 Based on your concentrations, you will need to in a 96-well plate, normalize cDNA at 4-6ng/ul.
-For your informationm, the final reaction concentration will be 1 - 1.5ng/ul on the SmartChip.
-Not at all samples can be normalized to 4-6 ng/uL, so if you do not have enough DNA, you may ask for suggestions, but typically we've seen positive results for as low as 1 ng/uL but negative results for over 20 ng/uL.
+For your information, the final reaction concentration will be 1 - 1.5ng/ul on the SmartChip.
+Not all samples can be normalized to 4-6 ng/uL, so if you do not have enough DNA, you may ask for suggestions, but typically we've seen positive results for as low as 1 ng/uL but negative results for over 20 ng/uL.

+* Make standards, if applicable

+For these primers which we have standards for, including, 16s rRNA, ermB, ermF, tetM, you will need to make standards to generate a standard curve.
+These standards are in the Freezer F, Jin's rack, labelled as "Wafergen".
+Note that we all share these probes and DNA so be careful not to contaminate them.
+If there are any concerns, let us know.
+It is better to replace them rather than ruining everyone's results.
-* For these primers which we have standards for, for now, 16s, ermB, ermF, tetM (these standards are in the Freezer F, Jin's rack, labelled as "Wafergen").
-Please make the concentration of cDNA standards to be 1um as required.
-The way to make them:  the original synthetic primers are 100um.
-Add 10ul water to be 10 um (this step is most likely done; if you get synthesize cDNAs from company, then do this step)Then dilute them to be 1um as you needed taking into account of your needed volumn too.
+You will need to make the concentration 1 uM [check this????? adina's edit], as specified on your plate layout information from MSU.
+The original synthetic primers are 100 uM [Check!??].
+Add 10 ul water to 100 uM be 10 um (this step is most likely done; if you get synthesize cDNAs from company, then do this step)Then dilute them to be 1um as you needed taking into account of your needed volumn too.

+[the above is a little confusing, ask Laura or Tim  to add some directions on making dilutions, or someone please add them, they are not that clear to me]

 * For the standards, The synthetic DNA standards have mass on the tubes, first make it to be 10 ng/ul, then dilute it to be 1ng/ul.
 From here, 1 ul of this 1 ng/ul standards plus 36 ul water to make it be 1e8 copies/2ul concentration.
 From here, you could make the series dilutions to get your desired standards.
 * if you include the standards in, the total number of samples will include your own experiment samples with the 8 dilutions of each standards ( 8X4=32)

+[I think we can just add specific instructions above - ask Laura or Tim ot do so so that it is clear and we dont need to make calcualtions everytime]

 ### Preparation fo Primer DNA Plate
-[This section needs more details, please, its not clear to me.
-I can help let's do it together if you need some more suggestions][What do you think now]
+You will next prepare your primer/probe plate for sending to MSU.
+Below, are specific instructions if you are using our ARG probes.

 *  We have 8 plates of ARGs primer sets (Bob Primers).
 The spreadsheet of these primers is [here](https://github.com/germs-lab/wafergen/blob/master/bob_primer_plate.clean.tsv).
 There are two sets of these primers sets.
-One set is 100uM and these are the original plates we get from company.
+One set is 100 uM, and these are the original plates we get from company.
 The other set is by 10 fold dilution, also labelled as "working".
-You need to use this set with 10uM concentration.
-They are in Freezer F, 2nd compartment counting from bottom, in Jaejin's rack.
+You need to use the "working" set.
+Again, do not contaminate this set and if you do, please let us know.
+It is important to keep these uncontaminated for all in the lab.
+These primers are in Freezer F, 2nd compartment counting from bottom, in Jaejin's rack.
 ![Bob_primers_100uM](https://github.com/germs-lab/SOPs/blob/master/images/ARGs_100uM.jpg)
 ![Bob_primer_10umMWorking](https://github.com/germs-lab/SOPs/blob/master/images/ARGs_10uMWorking.jpg)

-* If you only need to fill in 12 priimer sets into plate, i recommend you to do it mannually; if you'd like to do it by Robot, the protocol to prepare the Robot file is [here](https://github.com/germs-lab/wafergen/blob/master/SOP_prepare_primer_plate_for_wafergen.md)
+* If you only need to fill in 12 priimer sets into plate, it is recommended to do it mannually; if you'd like to do it by Robot, the protocol to prepare the Robot file is [here](https://github.com/germs-lab/wafergen/blob/master/SOP_prepare_primer_plate_for_wafergen.md)

-* There is a paper in the box of primer sets where 16s primers in.
+* There is a paper in the box of primer sets where 16s rRNA primers in.
 Please write down the date of use and remaining volume.
-As 16s primers are used almost for each run of Wafergen, to keep track of 16s primer will give us some idea of the volume of all other primers.
+As 16s rRNA primers are used almost for each run of Wafergen, to keep track of 16s primer will give us some idea of the volume of all other primers.
+[I think we can do this for the ARG primers also]

 ### Preparation of Master Mix
+*	You will need to send the Master Mix if Christi needs more The image of Master Mix we use is as following:
+![MasterMIxForWafergen](https://github.com/germs-lab/SOPs/blob/master/images/MasterMix_wafergen.jpg)

+### Shipment preparation
-6. You will need to send the Master Mix if Christi need more, the DNA sample plates, and the Assay plate on dry ice.
+* You will need to send Mster Mix, the DNA sample plates, and the Assay plate on dry ice.
 The best way to seal the plate is with 8-strip caps.
 This seals the well individually so there should be no contamination between samples.
-The image of Master Mix we use is as following:
-![MasterMIxForWafergen](https://github.com/germs-lab/SOPs/blob/master/images/MasterMix_wafergen.jpg)

-#### shipping parcel out with samples, primers and master mix.
 To send DNA out, we normally add dry ice to ship along, catagorized as hazardous shipping.
 Refer [here](https://github.com/germs-lab/SOPs/blob/master/HazardousShipping.md)

 ## After run, manage your data!

-1. Place the raw data downloaded from MSU into the folder called "Runs".
-Box--> GERMS-Wafergen --> Runs.
+1. Place the raw data downloaded from MSU into your folder in the Box.
 Rename .text file rawdata_yourname_date_of_the_run.
-In this "Runs", there are folders to indicate each run done by 20190312.
-There are should be your primer file, the layout you sent to you Christi, your metadata file and your results.
-I have include examples above.

 ## Data Analysis